-- Similarly, a 3DS Nintendo card may have $20 on it, but remember, unless you live in a region that lacks sales tax, you now have to pay for tax on your purchases too (so it's fortunate that the prices in the eShop end with or cost 99¢).
+- Similarly, a Nintendo eShop card may have $20 on it, but remember, unless you live in a region that lacks sales tax, you now have to pay for tax on your purchases too (so it's fortunate that the prices in the eShop end with or cost 99¢).
 And depending on which state you live in, you'll still have a pocket change amount of money left in your account that you can't use.
 Fortunately, you can top up your eShop balance to the exact amount you need for a purchase if you have a credit or debit card, but then why bother purchasing the eShop card?

 - Anyone much familiar with computers may feel like this when it comes to advertised storage space on a hard drive or flash drive.
 See, computers measure things in increments of 1024 - a kilobyte is 1024 bytes, a megabyte is 1024 kilobytes, and so on.
 This is because computers work in binary.
 But they are always advertised and sold counting increments of 1000 - so if the advertising says 100 kilobytes, they actually mean 100,000 bytes which comes out to ~97.7 real kilobytes.
 Not that big a loss at smaller numbers, but now that hard drives are getting up into hundreds of gigabytes to whole terabytes, you may be out dozens of gigs between advertising and reality.
 Again, not unbearable but to some people it really rankles, especially if you need a lot of storage space or are doing emergency backups, where that "missing" 20-some gigabytes could be really useful.